Where do I go to vote?

 I have to work and therefore have no time to vote, what should I do?

 According to California Elections Code, employees are eligible for paid time off for the purpose of voting only if they do not have sufficient time outside of working hours to vote.
 Employees can be given as much time as they need in order to vote, but only a maximum of two hours is paid.
-Alternatively, we encourage voters to sign up to Vote by Mail.
-Any registered voter in California can sign up to Vote by Mail by using this online form.
+Alternatively, all registered voters will receive a Vote By Mail ballot.
+Ballots can be dropped off through the mail, at any Vote Center, as well as at Ballot Drop Off Box locations.

-How do I vote if I can’t get to my polling place?
+How do I vote if I can’t get to a Vote Center?

 You can Vote by Mail by using this online form or by sending a request for a Vote by Mail ballot to the San Mateo County Registration & Elections Division, 40 Tower Road, San Mateo CA 94402.
 The required information includes your name as registered, residence address, mailing address if different, your date of birth, the election which you are applying for and your signature.
 You may also choose to vote in person at the San Mateo County Registration & Elections Division in San Mateo and Redwood City beginning 29 days before each election.